KaygoYM/A-Novel-Pilot-Decontamination-Scheme-for-Massive-MIMO-Systems/README.md

 With such combination, the proposed scheme is able to mitigate the contamination and improve the quality of communication significantly, which is verified by simulation results. </br>
 # Introduction</br>
 It is the matlab code of one of my papers"A Novel Pilot Decontamination Scheme for Uplink Massive MIMO Systems".</br>
 This paper is accepted by ICICT2018 and will be published in ACM International Conference Proceeding Series (ICPS).
 ACM shall publish the proceedings online in the Digital Library.
-And ICPS which will be submitted for indexing by ACM Digital Library, and EI Compendex.
+And ICPS will be submitted for indexing by ACM Digital Library, and EI Compendex.